heppocogne/Qiewer/README.md

       - Scale change rate (x10^0.1 per 15° wheel rotation, by default)
       - About Qt
       - About Qiewer
-   - Drag & Drop Support
+   - Drag & Drop Support (not work in progress)
-   - GIF Animation Support
+   - GIF Animation Support (far from work in progress)
       - Video Support, if possible